KeibiSoft/KeibiDrop/README.md

 To accelerate development and ship faster, we made extensive use of **GPT-4o (in Monday mode)** for brainstorming, scaffolding, drafting code, and scoring some dopamine kicks while developing.
 Every line was reviewed, corrected, and adapted by us, with multiple rounds of validation to ensure accuracy and quality.

-This would not have been possible without the **technical knowledge** We’ve gained without relying on AI and the ability to critically evaluate and refine its output.
+This would not have been possible without the **technical knowledge** we’ve gained without relying on AI and the ability to critically evaluate and refine its output.

 ---